-Too often, African American hair is subjected to chemicals and extreme heat in an attempt to make it seem longer and smoother.
-But what this does is weaken the hair and prevent it from actually growing.
-To grow your African American hair longer and faster, the solutions are quite simple.
-A big part of growing African American hair faster is knowing what products to use and how to your hair.
+Too often African American hair is subjected to chemicals and extreme heat in an attempt to make it seem longer and smoother.
+But what this does is weaken and slow hair growth.

-How To Grow African American Hair – General Maintenance.
+9 Steps To Grow African American Hair Faster.

 Before you go off trying complicated tricks and methods to get your hair to grow quickly, try a few simple maintenance routines.
-Often, the simple things you do everyday make the biggest difference in the health and length of your hair.
+Often, its the simple things you do everyday that make the biggest difference in the health and length of your hair.
 To grow African american hair faster follow these steps.

 Generally, African American hair is brittle and damages easily.
-Most shampoos on the market are a little brutal due to their harsh ingredients which is no good for any kind of hair, especially african american hair.
+Most shampoos on the market are brutal due to their harsh ingredients which is no good for any kind of hair, especially African American hair.
 You therefore need to be extra careful about which shampoo you are using.

 Additionally, look for shampoos with organic oils.
 These oils are great at protecting hair from dryness and leave your strands feeling supple and soft.
 Some of the best oils to look for in shampoos include jojoba oil and argan oil.
 Make sure they are organic oils.

-1. Art Naturals Argan Oil Hair Mask. (http://amzn.to/20FlUKT) It comes in an 8 oz tin and contains argan oil, aloe vera, jojoba oil and keratin to hydrate and repair hair.
+- Art Naturals Argan Oil Hair Mask.
+Contains argan oil, green tea, aloe leaf, jojoba oil and keratin to hydrate and repair hair.

-One of the best things you can do to your hair is to keep it moisturized.
+One of the best things you can do to your hair is keep it moisturized.
 Having adequate moisture encourages fast growth and protects hair from breakage and split ends.
 Strong healthy hair is essential if you’re going to style the best hairstyles for black men and women.”

 When it comes to moisturizing from the outside, try to do it every day.
 This ensures that your hair is always adequately hydrated.
 Some of the best ingredients for black hair moisturizers include olive oil, coconut oil, grape seed oil, and pure shea butter.